Insalata Caprese - Healthy Chef Style

 What's great about it

 Sun-ripened tomato with buffalo mozzarella, sea salt, torn basil and cold-pressed olive oil.
 This is one of the simplest salads of all time to create and the secret of success depends solely on the quality of the ingredients you use.
+This recipe comes from my cookbook Purely Delicious.

 What I love about summer is the bounty of juicy, ripe tomatoes that fits perfectly into my cooking repertoire.
 For me healthy cooking is all about simplicity and keeping things as fresh and pure as possible.
 The ingredients in a classic Caprese salad are very minimal – tomatoes, mozzarella, basil, olive oil, salt, pepper.
 This is the way it should be eaten and my favourite way of eating it, as it brings out the clean selection of flavours and every mouthful is pure heaven.